slyncon/candlestick/README.md

-# Candlesticks Graph API published by websockets
+# Candlesticks Graph API for last 30 minutes quotes, grouped by 1 minute and read from websockets

 This is a web application that exposes a REST API.
 This application uses Maven as the build tool.
 The concept of multi-module maven projects were used.
 You should see three projects: